VikingVik123/alx-low_level_programming/0x15-file_io/README.md

-This directory contains tasks for 0x15-file_io
+This folder contains the files for the file i/o project